ParaCoToUl/noarr-pipelines/docs/compute-node.md

 There are two problems with this approach:

-1. You call the parent implementation, but the parent implementation does nothing.
+1. We call the parent implementation, but the parent implementation does nothing.
 It makes no sense for an abstract compute node to be advanced.
 What makes sense is to call the child implementation, but that cannot be done.
-2. You expect the end-user to call your implementation in order for your code to work.
+2. We expect the end-user to call our implementation in order for our code to work.
 But they will forget.
 And also if they use lambda expressions to define their compute nodes, they cannot even call the parent implementation.

 The problem is that end-users will not call their parent implementations and the extending-users need to have their implementation be called.
 To get around this problem we have split each event method into an external and an internal variant.
 Their definitions for the `Node` class look like this: